AmesCornish/GuessL/README.md

     There are 19 possibilities left
     If you guess 'bench' you'll eliminate 87.5%.
 (2.1 seconds)

-# Hint
+# Hints

-Two of the best first guesses are "tares" and "aloes".
-A great second word guess is "doily".
+The best first guesses are "rates", "tares" and "aloes", that eliminate 97.7% of the possible answers on average.
+A good second word guess is "doily".